What Was The Effect Of Imperialism

 Destruction of Local Industries: Colonial powers actively suppressed local industries to prevent them from competing with their own manufactured goods.
 This led to the decline of traditional crafts and industries, further undermining the economic self-sufficiency of the colonies.

-Development of Infrastructure for Exploitation: While colonial powers did build some infrastructure, such as railroads and ports, these were primarily designed to facilitate the extraction of resources and the transportation of goods to and from the colonizing country.
+Development of Infrastructure for Exploitation: While colonial powers did build some infrastructure, such as railroads and ports, these were primarily designed to support the extraction of resources and the transportation of goods to and from the colonizing country.
 They were not intended to benefit the local population.

 Political Reshaping: Artificial Boundaries and Enduring Conflicts